-Group Company
+Gr Group pany

-2018 2017 2018 2017
+2019 2019 2018 2018

 S\$'000 S\$'000 S\$'000 S\$'000

-Guarantees given to banks in respect of bank facilities utilised by subsidiary
+Guarantees given to banks in respect of bank facilities utilised

-corporations in the Group - 32,642 11,207
+by subsidiary corporations in the Group 1,608 31,839 32,642

-At the end of the reporting period, the Group has granted certain Interest and/or Cost Overrun Guarantees for a maximum of \$\\$2.4 million (2017: \$\\$5.2 million) to certain banks in respect of bank facilities utilised by the borrowers of the Group's debt instruments for the development projects in Australia.
+At the end of the reporting period, the Group has granted certain Interest and/or Cost Overrun Guarantees for a maximum of S\$2.4 million (2018: S\$2.4 million) to certain banks in respect of bank facilities utilised by the borrowers of the Group's debt instruments for the development projects in Australia.
 There has been no call/demand from the banks on the guarantees to date.

-At the end of the reporting period, the Group has granted certain Guarantees for a maximum of \$\$21.4 million (2017: \$\$15.8 million) to certain banks in respect of bank facilities utilised by the borrowers of the Group's debt instruments for the development projects in Australia.
+At the end of the reporting period, the Group has granted certain Guarantees for a maximum of S\$30.2 million (2018: S\$21.4 million) to certain banks in respect of bank facilities utilised by the borrowers of the Group's debt instruments for the development projects in Australia.
 There has been no call/demand from the banks on the guarantees to date.